manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 ### _Interface Asthetics and Desing_

-- The system will instruct the user to enter the data correctly, and it will display a message if the user has entered the data incorrectly.
-- We must use Javadoc to generate documentation for Java code. "use Javadoc to generate useful documentation for Java code."

 ## Reliability
 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._